Tier 1 Entrepreneur Visa Extension

 - of your personal circumstances (for example if you have a criminal conviction)

 Can my dependants apply at the same time?

-Yes, you should include any dependants who are on your current visa on your application to extend.
+Yes, any dependants who are on your current visa should be included in your extension application.
 This also includes children who have turned 18 during your stay.

 What supporting documentation will be needed?

 When applying for an extension to your Tier 1 (entrepreneur) visa, you will need to provide clear and credible documentary evidence to show that you meet the entrepreneur visa extension requirements.
 In particular, when making an extension application, the Home Office will have regard to the following: